Aniket060/SecurePasswordManager/README.md

 # PasswordManager
-Store Passwords securely using a combination of hashing and encryption.

-Pure Python based development by using bcrypt and PBKDF2HMAC libraries.

-2FA using Google Authenticator.

-Data is stored locally on the machine.

-Calculates the entropy of password as well as checks if it is a commonly used password, in order to determine the overall strength of the password before storing it.
+In today’s digital landscape, where the security of personal and professional data is increasingly at risk, managing credentials securely is a critical necessity.
+The Credential Management System is designed to empower individuals with a secure, user-friendly solution for storing and managing sensitive information like usernames, passwords, and authentication tokens.

+Users often struggle to maintain strong, unique passwords across various platforms, which exposes them to significant security risks.
+The lack of multi-factor authentication (MFA) and poor password management practices exacerbate these vulnerabilities.
+There is a pressing need for a system that not only stores passwords securely but also encourages best practices in password creation and management.

+The Credential Management System leverages a combination of hashing and encryption to store passwords securely.
+Using pure Python development, the system utilizes the bcrypt library for secure password hashing and PBKDF2HMAC for additional key derivation and encryption.
+Passwords are encrypted and stored locally on the user’s machine, ensuring that sensitive data is protected even in offline scenarios.

+The system also integrates Two-Factor Authentication (2FA) using Google Authenticator, adding an extra layer of security to the authentication process.
+Before storing passwords, the system calculates their entropy to assess strength and checks against a database of commonly used passwords to ensure that weak passwords are not stored.
+This approach not only secures credentials but also educates users on the importance of strong, unique passwords.

 How to run:-